AaronHenry/MLB-Pitch-Locator/README.md

-# MLB-Pitch-Location-Dashboard
+# MLB-Pitch-Locator
-Interactive dashboard showing MLB pitch locations from Statcast using Pandas and SQLite
+Interactive plot showing MLB pitch locations from Statcast using Pandas and SQLite.

+Options include importing local Statcast .csv file or pulling data directly from Statcast using baseball_scraper.